 In essence, through boarding procedure, the applicant gets connected to the electronic payment processing system.
 In order to accomplish this task, it has to go through several conceptual steps.

 First, the ISO or PayFac has to connect to the boarding interface of the respective acquirer or processor.
 Connection is organized through a special web-portal login or through an API-based integration.
 After this connection is in place, prospective merchants can submit their applications through this ISO or PayFac.
 Applications should include all the necessary information for background verification.
 The most important fields include type of business, account documentation, tax ID, potentially, credit/processing history.
 Based on application data, the acquirer/processor makes a decision whether it can grant the business a merchant account or not.
-That is, whether it is reliable, whether expected residual revenue amount is “worth the trouble and responsibility”, and whether the risks are acceptable.
+This includes assessing the reliability, determining if the expected residual revenue justifies the effort and responsibility, and evaluating the level of acceptable risks.

 Improvement of Merchant Boarding Process